Heroin, Jail and Addictions 'He Can't Control': The Troubled Life of Farrah Fawcett's Son

 Redmond also had his probation revoked in May 2015, seven months after it was reinstated as a judge determined he had used drugs and did not maintain doctor appointments.
 He was sentenced to three years in state prison for violating the probation, but was credited for nearly a year served by his trial judge.
 Redmond was spotted spending time with his father out of prison in Sept.
 2016.

-Redmond’s half-sister Tatum O’Neal spoke exclusively with PEOPLE about her concerns for her half-brother despite her urging for him to quit using drugs.
+Redmond’s half-sister Tatum O’Neal previously spoke exclusively with PEOPLE about her concerns for her half-brother despite her urging for him to quit using drugs.

 Tatum, whose mother is Joanna Moore, said, “I love him, but I have never seen a more scary side of addiction.
 He’s got addiction problems so bad that it breaks my heart.
 Nobody knows what to do with Redmond.
 From what I’ve seen, there is no way he’s going to survive.”